n1vux/articles/Geodetic/RTK-experiments.md

 If we mark a point with a GPS and then ask for directions to get back there, it likely takes us to the right place close enough, as buildings/driveways are _almost_ far enough apart to be _mostly_ non-overlapping in error.
 Most people don't need 1m, 0.1m, or 1cm accuracy.

 If you download the "tracks" off a GPS that was left on in a parked car, you'll see a random "star" as the position computed varies this way and that.
 A disturbingly large star, that shows that only with a very long term average could you compute a 1m position.
 My Garmin GPS peering through a windshield-shaped hole with trees and house partially blocking what little sky it could see drew a 50×15m (150×50') error star for us.
-If the nearest houselots weren't vacant, many of the points in the star if chosen at random (whenever one hits the "save" button) the position wouldn't obviously be associated with my house!
-But the _centeroid_ of the star-cloud is roughly correct (slightly offset away from the house by i presume reflections).
+If the nearest house-lots weren't vacant, many of the points in the star if chosen at random (whenever one hits the "save" button) the position wouldn't obviously be associated with my house!
+But the _centroid_ of the star-cloud is roughly correct (slightly offset away from the house by i presume reflections).

 ![Driveway Error Star](Driveway-Star.png "a driveway error star")

 Native GPS precision/resolution in Civilian mode is 30m; a 5 minute average can improve that to 5m, 12 hours average to maybe 1m?
-Dual Frequency L1+L2 and DGPS correciton signals can improve that slightly, since the ionosphere bends L1 and L2 bands differently, but not by much.
+Dual Frequency L1+L2 and DGPS correction signals can improve that slightly, since the ionosphere bends L1 and L2 bands differently, but not by much.
 Military grade only improves on codeless L1+L2 20%.
 (They didn't want us that close but algorithms are winning.)

 If one wants to map things smaller than a house accurately, or things hard to see from medium distance away (10-50m) even dual L1+L2 & classical DGPS/WAAS isn't good enough.